August 6, 2025

 PATTERN NOTES

 This pattern can either be knitted when making the hat or duplicate stitched on afterward; the choice is yours.
-Here's a great video on how to duplicate stitch; HERE.
+Here's a great video on how to duplicate stitch: HERE.

 STARTING the BEANIE